ramandrosoa/MBTI_classification/README.md

 # MBTI Types Analysis and Prediction on Textual Data

-This repository contains a comprehensive analysis and classification of MBTI (Myers-Briggs Type Indicator) types based on textual data.
+This [notebook](MBTI_NLP.ipynb) contains a comprehensive analysis and classification of MBTI (Myers-Briggs Type Indicator) types based on textual data.
 The project focuses on extracting meaningful features from text and employing various machine learning algorithms to classify the data accurately.

 ## Features Engineering